NicholasPerell/Artemis/README.md

  - The option to make the priority value based off the number of flags it sets off (as opposed to a static value) so *Artemis* can instead emulate bark systems in games like in Left 4 Dead 2[^3].
  - Looking for alternatives to strings for ID's because having symbols would run much better[^3].
- - Giving archer options in regards to refreshing itself once it's empty.
+ - Giving archers options in regards to refreshing when they're out of arrows.
- - Alternatives to a priority queue for an archer logic (ex: ranks the arrows by value, but will pull from most valuable arrows at random as if it's another general pool)
+ - Alternatives to a priority queue for an archer's logic (ex: ranks the arrows by value, but will pull from most valuable arrows at random as if it's another general pool)
- - Bundles tracking if it has already been dumped into a archer.
+ - Bundles tracking if it has already been dumped into (or removed from) a archer.
+ - What should be done if the value for a flag hasn't been actively set yet?
  - Save/load capabilities for the whole narrative.
  - More examples and scenes demonstrating how you can use *Artemis*!